Grey0202/Audio-Text-Adventure/README.md

 # Audio&Text-Adventure v0.5.0

-<font color=red size=5>ALERT: The update for this project is suspended and will resume update after the dissertation is submitted.</font>
+## <font color=red size=5>ALERT: The update for this project is suspended and will resume update after the dissertation is submitted.</font>

-<font color=red size=5>ALERT: This is a work in progress!
+## <font color=red size=5>ALERT: This is a work in progress!
 Not all features are implemented yet.
 Could contain serious bugs.</font>

 ## Description

+To be finished...

 ## Features

 ### UpdatePlan (TODO List)

+- [ ] Add music generate AI funciton. - Mithgt be High priority.
 - [ ] Add a script editor - Low Priority
 - [ ] Revise script parse logic to allow more flexible script writing (use two differnet variables to caculate the result of a expression) - Low Priority
 - [ ] Revise Load & Save game - Middle Priority